 You need to row your fox, your chicken and a corn cob across the river!
 However, you can only convey one thing at a time.
 If the fox is left alone with the chicken, the chicken will be eaten.
-If the chicken is left alone with the corn cob, that will be eaten.
+If the chicken is left alone with the corn cob, then the corn cob will be eaten.
 On the other hand, you can row back and forth across the river as often as you want.
 What do you do?

 The riddle is just one of the tricky tasks you will encounter in the Puzzler exhibition, which is our new area for logical and mathematical challenges.

-In contrast to many of the Experimentarium’s lively science displays and activities, the Puzzler is a quiet corner where you will have the time to immerse yourself in fun challenges.
+In contrast to many of Experimentarium’s lively science displays and activities, the Puzzler is a quiet corner where you will have the time to immerse yourself in fun challenges.

 The Puzzler offers you both physical and spatial puzzles in varying degrees of difficulty.
 Common to them all is that they require patience and concentration.

 As you solve the tasks, you will gradually develop and test your sense of logic and your understanding of spatial geometry.

-Perhaps you will even find that your interest in mathematics grows, which is the overall theme for all the challenges you will find in the exhibition.
+Perhaps you will even discover that your interest in mathematics grows, which is the main theme for all the challenges you will find in the exhibition.

 One of these challenges is the Soma Solid Dissection Puzzle, where you have to assemble seven bricks to form a large cube.

 The Soma Puzzle was invented by the Danish poet and mathematician Piet Hein.
 The story goes that he invented the puzzle while listening to a mathematics lecture.

 Piet Hein discovered that if you combine up to four dice to form ‘concave’ shapes, you can only make seven different shapes.
-A concave piece has at least one inside corner.
+A concave piece consists of at least one inside corner.